 The Kull Warriors in Stargate SG-1 are — watch this — Anubis' Frankenstein's symbiotically enhanced super-zombie cyborgImplacable Men.
 One episode of SG-1 also showed that some of the Jaffa under Anubis were elite Ninja Jaffa.
 For some reason, they never showed up again after that episode.
 Sokar had the Red Guard, who were more heavily armored and fewer in number than the usual grunts.
 Apophis used them after knocking off Sokar and taking over his territory.

-When the evil Queen sees Captain EO changing her zombie guards into 80's dancers with his music, she sends in scary robots with electric whips to stop him.
-The robots are immune to his music and the rainbows he shoots out of his hands.
+When the evil Supreme Leader sees Captain EO changing her zombie guards into '80s dancers with his music, she sends in her Whip Warriors, scary robots with electric whips who are immune to his music and the rainbows he shoots out of his hands.

 Most common monster races for mooks have an elite mook variant.
 Gnolls have the nunchuk-wielding flinds, goblins have the militaristic hobgoblins and bullying bugbears, lizardfolk have the fiendish Lizard Kings, and orcs have numerous variations.

 Any mooks that don't have prebuilt variations can just be made into Elite Mooks by the DM by adding class levels or templates, seasoned to taste.

 4E breaks monsters down into tiers of elite-ness.
 Minions are minor mooks, being just like regular monsters, but die in one hit.
 Elites are monsters that are somewhat harder than their baseline versions, usually lending to using them as leaders.
 Solos are double-dose Elite Mooks designed to stand on their own against a whole team of players.